gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/107_SubscribeParameter.rst

 Parameter/Boolean   Parameter/Boolean from Radii Viewer     Boolean/Number
 ==================  ======================================  ==============

-  - The more parameters you define in the viewer the more will be on this component
+  - The more parameters you define in the viewer, the more will be on this component
-  - the number will be between 0 to 1, you can remap this to any other range
+  - The number will be between 0 to 1, you can remap this to any other range